Abathargh/shimmer-listener/README.md

 **IMPORTANT**

-During testing on Win10 with Python 3.7 and 3.8, using pybluez 0.23, strange runtime error (OSError) started popping out.
+During testing on Win10 with Python 3.7 and 3.8, using pybluez 0.23, strange runtime errors (OSError) started popping out.
 For now, if this happens, the only thing that seems to work 100% of the times is installing by cloning the repository and using the setup.py script as suggested by @demanbart in [this comment](https://github.com/pybluez/pybluez/issues/180#issuecomment-397547920):

 ```bash
 git clone https://github.com/pybluez/pybluez